Sign up for a free trial of Dynamics 365 Marketing

 - For subscribed (paid) versions, please download the Microsoft Dynamics 365 Licensing Guide.

-- For trial and previews, see Dynamics 365 for Marketing limits for trials and previews.
+- For trials, see Dynamics 365 Marketing limits for trials.

 See also the Readme document for the latest news and updates.

 If would like help setting up a trial, or if you would prefer to get a guided demo, go to the Get started with Dynamics 365 Marketing page and then fill out and submit the Request a call back form.
 You will soon be contacted by a Dynamics 365 sales representative who can help you.
 To set up your own trial without personal assistance, continue reading this topic.

 How Marketing trials are different from production instances